Man-looking-at-the-camera-through-a-magnifying-glass

 Who are your ideal customers?

-You probably already have some ideas about who’s going to buy what you’re offering and why, but those ideas are just a starting point.
+You probably already have some ideas about who’s going to buy from you and why, but those ideas are just a starting point.

-To write effective copy that’s going to speak to them and influence their purchasing decisions, you need to understand them on a deeper level.
+To write effective copy that’s going to speak to them and influence their purchasing decisions, I need to understand them on a deeper level.

-Here are some simple questions you might think about to help you get started:
+Here are some of the questions that help me get started:

 • How old are they?